Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Formalism

-We first briefly review the calculation of the orbital magnetic moment of a Bloch wavepacket, which is responsible for the circulating magnetization energy currents and electric currents.
-While a Bloch wavepacket \cite{ralph2020berry, chang1996} is localized at a point (say, $\vec{r}_0$), the electron is not necessarily localized there, and can have an angular momentum due to the motion about the center of the wavepacket, giving rise to an orbital magnetic moment given by the expression \cite{PhysRevLett.97.026603, PhysRevLett.95.137205, PhysRevB.74.024408, OrbitalMagnetizationReviewPhysRevLett.99.197202},
+Let us briefly review the calculation of the orbital magnetic moment of a Bloch wavepacket, which is responsible for the circulating magnetization energy currents and electric currents.
+While a Bloch wavepacket \cite{ralph2020berry, chang1996} is localized at a point (say, $\vec{r}_0$), the electron is not necessarily localized there, and can have an angular momentum due to the motion about the center of the wavepacket (see Fig. \ref{fig:orb-mag-mom}), giving rise to an orbital magnetic moment given by the expression \cite{PhysRevLett.97.026603, PhysRevLett.95.137205, PhysRevB.74.024408, OrbitalMagnetizationReviewPhysRevLett.99.197202},

 Note that $m$ is the bare electron mass, not the effective mass of the Bloch state.